farnaztavakool/customer_satisfaction_machine_learning/README.md

 <img width="568" alt="image" src="https://user-images.githubusercontent.com/60339514/126883739-089cd32e-9daf-4b0f-a00e-6e1fcb2a5e41.png">

+## data preprocess:
+    I separate the data preprocess so that we don't need to preprocess data every time we train our model.
+However, the output of the csv files are too large to push to github repo.
+So just run data_preprocess.py and it will export the training and test set.
+I also added these csv files into .gitignore so that we won't commit it accidentlly.
+        X_train.csv: the input of training set
+        Y_train.csv: the output of training set
+        X_test.csv: the input of testing set

 ## Feature selection:
     Filter based method:
         1. pearson correlation: (this is already done by Farnaz in dropCorrelatedFeatures() function)